AJEvans/dbexamples/src/site/markdown/code.md

 ### Structure

 The main class that starts all others is `io.github.ajevans.dbcode.dbexamples.DBExample`.
-This class starts the <span title="Graphical User Interface">GUI</span> `UIfx` class.
+This class starts the <span style="text-decoration: underline dotted gray;" title="Graphical User Interface">GUI</span> `UIfx` class.

 The core of the application is an framework of abstracted data suppliers and consumers.
 These are paired together by a data linker which bridges with each of the pair and negotiates data transfer between them.
 In line with the strategy-pattern, the abstracted supplier / consumer interfaces are developed into a variety of different implementations loaded by the GUI at runtime and responsible for different inputs and outputs.

-The <span title="Graphical User Interface">GUI</span> undergoes a discovery process to load available suppliers and consumers, keeping the <span title="Graphical User Interface">GUI</span> process-agnostic.
+The <span style="text-decoration: underline dotted gray;" title="Graphical User Interface">GUI</span> undergoes a discovery process to load available suppliers and consumers, keeping the <span style="text-decoration: underline dotted gray;" title="Graphical User Interface">GUI</span> process-agnostic.
-The <span title="Graphical User Interface">GUI</span> runs a data linker in a task thread, passing in the relevant supplier and consumer selected by the user.
-The data linker then negotiates the transfer of data between the supplier and consumer, and passes back to the <span title="Graphical User Interface">GUI</span> thread any progress reports, messages, or exceptions, all of which are displayed to the user appropriately.
+The <span style="text-decoration: underline dotted gray;" title="Graphical User Interface">GUI</span> runs a data linker in a task thread, passing in the relevant supplier and consumer selected by the user.
+The data linker then negotiates the transfer of data between the supplier and consumer, and passes back to the <span style="text-decoration: underline dotted gray;" title="Graphical User Interface">GUI</span> thread any progress reports, messages, or exceptions, all of which are displayed to the user appropriately.

 &nbsp;